7 Steps for Penetration Testing: Importance

 Gaining access is another steps for penetration testing which uses the various types of web application attacks such as SQL injection, cross-site scripting (XSS) and backdoors to discover a target’s vulnerabilities.

-The testers try to exploit these vulnerabilities and gaining access to the target for stealing data and flooding the target with traffic.
-Typically, the target can be an application, firewall or a server.
+The testers try to exploit these vulnerabilities and gain access to the target for stealing data and flooding the target with traffic.
+Typically, the target can be an application, firewall, or server.

 Step 5: Maintaining Access

-The persistent threats are used by attackers who live into your system for long periods of time to steal your sensitive information.
+The persistent threats are used by attackers who live in your system for long periods of time to steal your sensitive information.

 Step 6: Exploitation

-Exploitation is the very significant steps for penetration testing where the actual damage is done by attacker.
-Once the vulnerabilities have been identified, the pentester proceed to exploit the system and try to access data and damage the system.
+Exploitation is a very significant step for penetration testing where the actual damage is done by the attacker.
+Once the vulnerabilities have been identified, the pentester proceeds to exploit the system and try to access data and damage the system.

 The penetration tester will use different types of techniques to exploit those vulnerabilities in order to gain access to the target systems.